 - A driver must never pass a vehicle stopped at a crosswalk.
 The stopped driver could be waiting for a pedestrian to cross safely.

 - A driver can drive on a sidewalk only when entering or exiting a garage or alleyway.
 However, that driver must still yield to a pedestrian when doing so.

-Anytime a driver fails to follow right of ways and causes a pedestrian accident, he or she may be held liable.
-In large part, left hand pedestrian accidents are so common because many drivers do not abide by safe driving laws.
-In the state of California, a driver must “begin signaling about 100 feet before making a left turn.”
-Drivers must also “look over their left shoulder, reduce their speed, stop behind the limit line, look left, then right, then left again.”
-Furthermore, they shouldn’t “cut the corner” of the oncoming lane.
+Anytime a driver fails to follow the right-of-way and causes a pedestrian accident, he or she may be held liable.
+Left-hand turn pedestrian accidents are so common because many drivers do not abide by safe driving laws.
+In California, a driver is required to signal about 100 feet before making a left turn.
+They are expected to check their surroundings to make sure it is safe for them to perform this action.
+Furthermore, they are encouraged not to cut the corner of an oncoming lane.

-The above mentioned regulations are all crucial because they serve to let pedestrians know that a driver is planning on making a left hand turn.
+The above stated regulations are all crucial because they serve to let pedestrians know a driver is planning on making a left-hand turn.
 As mentioned, all drivers are responsible for looking out for any pedestrians in an intersection.
-On the other hand, a pedestrian has a duty of care as well.
+On the other hand, a pedestrian has a duty of care, as well.

-Therefore, it is entirely possible for a pedestrian to share some degree of liability as well.
-For example, if a pedestrian was intoxicated or looking down at their phone when the accident took place, he or she may share some level of responsibility for causing a pedestrian accident.
+Therefore, it is possible for a pedestrian to share some degree of liability.
+For example, if a pedestrian was intoxicated or looking down at their phone when the accident took place, he or she will share some level of responsibility for causing a pedestrian accident.

-California is a comparative liability state, which means that liability -- and any resulting damages -- will be based on an individual’s degree of fault.
-This means that an aggrieved pedestrian may still qualify for some damages even if he or she is found partially liable for causing a pedestrian accident.
+California is a comparative liability state, which means that liability — and any resulting damages — will be based on an individual’s degree of fault.
+This means that an aggrieved pedestrian may still qualify for some damages even if he or she is found partially liable for contributing to a pedestrian accident.